6 Tips for Fantasy Worldbuilding

 I'll always be highly skeptical of a fantasy world where "anything can happen".
 For example, creating boundless magic for your characters might sound cool, but in reality it's a plain old cliche.
 Think about it.
 If literally anything can happen, then that's what your reader will always expect, and you will lose the element of surprise.
 If you want to surprise your readers, you have to create a sense of stability and control, a feeling of safety.
 Then, you quietly come in and destroy it.
 You do the thing that the reader would never expect.
 It's the best recipe for plot twists.

 For example, if you open your book with a scene of a woman lying dead on a beach, you have a guaranteed initial interest from your reader, but how do you make this curiosity linger?
 You supply a rule.
 Perhaps you'll have the reader find out that the woman was from a race of immortals, previously thought un-killable.
-Or maybe the woman's blood is white as milk - something that's never been recorded before.
-Rules are in place for a reason, but when they do break it should create impact and a sense of mystery - not confusion.
+Or maybe the woman's blood is white as milk—something that's never been recorded before.
+Rules are in place for a reason, but when they do break it should create impact and a sense of mystery—not confusion.

 4. Put Time Into Details

 The most believable fantasy worlds are filled with detail, and detail takes time and a lot of thinking.
 Before I dwell into this though, I want to clarify something.
 I'm not talking about dumping a ton of specifics into each paragraph you write.
-I'm taking about including the relevant things about a world/culture that will make your story memorable.
+I'm talking about including the relevant things about a world/culture that will make your story memorable.
 For example, you don't have to mention that the fork your protagonist uses to eat has been crafted in a faraway land, or that its ornaments resemble some fancy flowers, because that's boring and irrelevant.
 But you do have to mention if your forks are made from wood because a race of people in your story has metal teeth and they hate the clinking of metal against metal.

 Take your time to build.
 No construction lasts a long time when the builder rushes the work.
 And that relates to pretty much any creative project.
 If you want a strong fantasy world, you have to know it as if you had been raised in that world yourself.
 What do the people in your world eat?
 Do they attend school?
-What's the fashion like?
+What's fashionable?
 Do they have superstitions?
 What's the most common cause of death across your lands?
 How do your people count time or distinguish seasons?
 There are a thousand questions like these ones, and each one should have an answer.

 5. Be Diverse

 I can't stress this enough.
 And I know this is an opinion like any other, and you're entitled to have your own, but this is something I have to talk about.
 I will never call it great worldbuilding if all the people in your story are light-skinned, or if you only have like two distinctively different cultures or religions.
-It's not great if somehow everyone speaks one language (unless there is a specific, complex reason behind it), if there's only humans or human-like races around, only two genders, and the exact same stereotypes we have here on our planet.
+It's not great if somehow everyone speaks one language (unless there is a specific, complex reason behind it) if there's only humans or human-like races around, only two genders, and the exact same stereotypes we have here on our planet.
 I mean, come on.
-You get to be god.
+You get to be a god.
 By choosing to create something very similar to what we already have on earth will make you come across as lazy.
 Remove your mental barriers and go crazy.
 Create everything and anything, flip your world upside down, shatter it, set it on fire, then remodel it entirely.
 You can make anything happen.

 6. Love Your World

 This is the last tip and it's a very simple one.
 Make sure that you create something that you will love.
 Just because there are already a million fantasy universes inspired by the Middle Ages doesn't mean you can't create one too and make it interesting with your own spins and twists.
-I really believe there is too much of unnecessary pressure on writers these days to create something original and groundbreaking.
+I really believe there is too much unnecessary pressure on writers these days to create something original and groundbreaking.
 That's just nonsense.
 You will never do a great job at writing if you force yourself to create something that doesn't interest you just for the sake of being different.
 In fact, you'll be more likely to abandon to project.
 So go write those dragons and elves and fairies.
 As long as you make them your own and love them with your whole heart, they will shine.

 And that's about it, folks.
-As I've mentioned before, this isn't a guideline - just a few tips I had gathered along the way.
+As I've mentioned before, this isn't a guideline—just a few tips I had gathered along the way.
 They're all my personal opinions of course, so you might find that not all of them will work for you, and that's all fine.
 But since they've always worked for me, I thought I would share them.